 PROCESSIONAL HYMN TO MARDUK

 This text exists both in an Assyrian copy belonging to Ashurbanipal’s library, and also in a Sumerian and Babylonian original discovered by the Deutsche Orient-Gesellschaft in Babylon.
-Translated By Rogers.
+Recorded in a single column, which consists of over 60 lines of text, it is almost 100% complete.
+This ceremonial hymn features Marduk as the supreme god of Babylon and mentions a reasonable amount of genealogical relations.

 O Lord, on thine entrance into thy house, may thy